Facsimile of the first Pharmacy graduation photograph (University of Barcelona, 1901)

-- Owner: Museum Alcon-Cusí of the Royal Academy of Pharmacy of Catalonia.
+- Owner: Alcon-Cusí Museum (Royal Academy of Pharmacy of Catalonia).

 - Object: Graduation photograph of the first Pharmacy students in Catalonia (University of Barcelona, 1901).